 What is hard light and soft light?

 Hard light is light that produces lots of dark shadows.
 Soft light, on the other hand, produces minimal shadows.
-Lights that are small produce hard light with lots of shadows.
+Lights in photohraphy that are small produce hard light with lots of shadows.
 Remember, holding a flashlight up to your face to make scary faces around a campfire?
 Distance plays a role too though, the closer the light source is, the softer it appears.
 That’s why the sun is a hard light source.

 Flash traditionally produces hard light.
 After all, it is a very small light source.
 Many of the techniques involved in blending a flash involve making it appear like a larger light source by diffusing or bouncing.
 Both techniques spread the light out more, and since a larger light source is softer, you end up with fewer harsh shadows.

 A diffuser will spread light over a larger area, creating a softer light than the original, smaller light source, in this case, the flash.
 Diffusers are types of flash modifiers (LINK).
 A diffusion dome is a small plastic cap that snaps onto the flash.
 It has a milky white but semi-translucent texture that helps to spread and soften the light.
 A softbox is also a type of diffuser, but as the name implies, as a box-like design and spreads the light out a bit further than a simple dome diffuser.

 Master the fundamentals of photography, from the basics to advanced techniques, and become a professional photographer.

 Technique #2: Bounce it.